BrokenVoodooDoll/solid-state-laser-modulator-control-unit/README.md

 ![](images/pulse_scheme.svg)

-The Arduino UNO hardware platform based on the Atmega 328p 8-bit microcontroller was chosen to perform this task.
+The Arduino UNO hardware platform based on the Atmega 328p 8-bit microcontroller was chosen to perform this task, but basically, it could be any other Arduino or even bare Atmega chip.
 The control unit consists of only two components: a microcontroller (processes an external signal and generates pulses) and a power amplifier.

 ![](images/full_scheme.png)